Aniket3111/Food-Delivery-Managment-/README.md

 It uses MongoDb atlas for storing and retrieving Data It uses basic Html,Css,Ejs files for frontend designing and a bit of Javascript,Jquery for functionality.

+# IMPORTANT
-# IMPORTANT You need to add config.env file whivh include PORT and MONGO_URL const for working of this website.
+You need to add config.env file which include PORT and MONGO_URL const for working of this website.